OP-TEE/optee_docs/architecture/core.rst

 Use cases of world context switch
 =================================
-This section lists all the cases where optee_os is involved in world context switches.
+This section lists all the cases where OP-TEE OS is involved in world context switches.
 Optee_os executes in the secure world.
 World switch is done by the core's secure monitor level/mode, referred below as the Monitor.

 When the normal world invokes the secure world, the normal world executes a SMC instruction.
 The SMC exception is always trapped by the Monitor.
-If the related service targets the trusted OS, the Monitor will switch to optee_os world execution.
-When the secure world returns to the normal world, optee_os executes a SMC that is caught by the Monitor which switches back to the normal world.
+If the related service targets the trusted OS, the Monitor will switch to OP-TEE OS world execution.
+When the secure world returns to the normal world, OP-TEE OS executes a SMC that is caught by the Monitor which switches back to the normal world.

-When a secure interrupt is signaled by the Arm GIC, it shall reach the optee_os interrupt exception vector.
-If the secure world is executing, optee_os will handle straight the interrupt from its exception vector.
-If the normal world is executing when the secure interrupt raises, the Monitor vector must handle the exception and invoke the optee_os to serve the interrupt.
+When a secure interrupt is signaled by the Arm GIC, it shall reach the OP-TEE OS interrupt exception vector.
+If the secure world is executing, OP-TEE OS will handle interrupt straight from its exception vector.
+If the normal world is executing when the secure interrupt raises, the Monitor vector must handle the exception and invoke OP-TEE OS to serve the interrupt.

 When a non-secure interrupt is signaled by the Arm GIC, it shall reach the normal world interrupt exception vector.
 If the normal world is executing, it will handle straight the exception from its exception vector.
-If the secure world is executing when the non-secure interrupt raises, optee_os will temporarily return back to normal world via the Monitor to let normal world serve the interrupt.
+If the secure world is executing when the non-secure interrupt raises, OP-TEE OS will temporarily return back to normal world via the Monitor to let normal world serve the interrupt.